freddieweir/open-webui-fw/OPENROUTER_SETUP.md

 ### Common Issues

-**❌ "No API key configured"**
-- Solution: Run the management script and configure your API key
+**❌ "Models not appearing automatically"**
+- **This is normal!** OpenRouter models must be added manually as Direct Connections
+- Follow the "Adding OpenRouter Models" section above

 **❌ "Connection failed: HTTP 401"**
 - Solution: Check your API key is correct and active

-**❌ "Models not appearing in Open WebUI"**
-- Solution: Restart Docker services after configuration
+**❌ "CORS errors"**
+- Solution: This is normal for Direct Connections, the models should still work

 **❌ "Permission denied on script"**
 - Solution: `chmod +x manage_openrouter.py`